rimland/rimland.github.io/_drafts/2021-06-25-worker-service-as-systemd-services-on-linux.md

 # To figure out this value, run 'env | grep DOTNET_ROOT' when dotnet has been loaded into your shell.
 Environment=DOTNET_ROOT=/usr/share/dotnet/dotnet

+# This gives time to MyService to shutdown gracefully.
+TimeoutStopSec=300

 [Install]
 WantedBy=multi-user.target
 ```